coreui/coreui/docs/content/components/card.md

 ### Images

-`.card-img-top` places a picture to the top of the card.
-With `.card-text`, text can be added to the card.
+`.card-img-top` and `.card-img-bottom` respectively set the top and bottom corners rounded to match the card's borders.
 Text within `.card-text` can additionally be styled with the regular HTML tags.

 {{< example >}}
 <div class="card" style="width: 18rem;">